livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

   // You'll find the renditions example further below
   renditions: require.resolve('./path/to/rendition/config'),

-  // Configuration for the Editor behaviour, has UI support
+  // Configuration for the Editor behaviour
   editor: {
     ui: {
       // flag whether the list assignment on the publish (metadata)